Duosmium/duosmium/README.md

 To start the development server, run:

 ```
+netlify dev # for Unix-based
-netlify dev # not currently functional on Windows
+netlify dev-windows # for Windows
 ```

 ### Contributing